 One day, while visiting a temple with her husband, Rupali noticed some people playing a variety of drums.
-She saw that these instruments used the same leather her husband and she made, and was immediately struck by an idea for a new business.
+She saw that these instruments used the same leather she and her husband made, and was struck by a new business idea.
 She decided to use the leather from the family business and make and sell musical instruments.

 Initially, skilled manufacturers would build these instruments and Rupali would sit beside them and carefully observe their technique.
 After six months of trial and error, she learnt to make these instruments herself.
 With the desire to grow a profitable business, she enrolled in the Deshi MBA program at the Mann Deshi business school, which taught her financial management, planning, business development and expansion.
 She also learned how to use an ATM and make cashless payments for larger orders.

 Seven years later today, her business employs about 6 other women and she has the capacity to fulfil orders as large as 2,000 instruments a month!
 Over five different loans from the Mann Deshi Bank including Gold Loans and loans against her Fixed Deposits, have propelled her business to such heights.
 Initially very shy, she now exudes confidence and proudly talks about how she is able to give her children an excellent education, something she never had for herself.
 Speaking at a motivational lecture, she coined her own phrase which inspires all of us at Mann Deshi,“Continue to work hard, slow and steady, and let your success make all the noise”.

 Her dream is to continue growing her business, buy additional machinery to facilitate production and continue to empower other women to hone their skills and build value.